DETAILED ACTION

 Greyscale

 .
 “Compute uncertainty maps for both [initial] approaches”.
-“Initial approaches” are being interpreted having “initial parameters”), the uncertainty map mapping each of a plurality of locations in the area of interest (Stumpf, see most recent image above: “compute uncertainty maps for both approaches” is being interpreted involving “locations in the area of interest”) to a measure of uncertainty (Stumpf, see most recent image above: “compute uncertainty maps for both approaches”.
+“Initial approaches” are being interpreted having “initial parameters”), the first uncertainty map (Stumpf, pg 31, column 1, paragraph before Section 2.3, image provided above, “compute uncertainty maps for both approaches”, which is being interpreted to involve “a first uncertainty map”) mapping each of a plurality of locations in the area of interest to a measure of uncertainty (Stumpf, see most recent image above: “compute uncertainty maps for both approaches”.
 Uncertainty maps are being interpreted to involve a measure of uncertainty) in at least one of the one or more soil characteristics (Stumpf, see most recent image above: “predict silt and clay contents” is being interpreted as “one or more soil characteristics”);

-determining one or more sampling locations (Stumpf, see image directly below: “to identify areas relevant to acquire additional soil data” is being interpreted to involve “determining one or more sampling locations”) in the area of interest based on the uncertainty map (Stumpf, pg 31, column 1, second to last paragraph, reproduced below:
+determining one or more primary sampling locations (Stumpf, see image directly below: “to identify areas relevant to acquire additional soil data” is being interpreted to involve “determining one or more primary sampling locations”) in the area of interest based on the first uncertainty map (Stumpf, pg 31, column 1, second to last paragraph, reproduced below:

 PNG